How do I buy a diamond and avoid

 Dealers drill holes to burn out black carbon

-About 1 in 3 diamonds in this country is laser drilled, according
+About 1 in 3 diamonds in this country are laser drilled, according

 to Fred Cuellar, a leading diamond expert.
 Dealers use lasers